Presentation of the call

 Important: not all candidates who are pre-selected by the project supervisors will necessarily be auditioned.

 - 3rd phase: the pre-selected candidates are interviewed by visoconference in front of the jury, which makes the final ranking.

-Auditions will be held in late May 2022 in front of a jury including a representative from each NeuroMarseille laboratory and members of the NeuroSchool PhD program committee.
-UPDATE : the auditions will likely take place on June 20, 2022.
+Auditions will be held between May 30 and June 9, 2023, in front of a jury including a representative from each NeuroMarseille laboratory and members of the NeuroSchool PhD program committee.

 The jury composition will be announced later.
 The jury will meet twice:

 - between May 2-12, 2023, by videoconference for the selection of the candidates that will be interviewed;